 Students with enrollment starting at UIC after the Spring 2011 term

 The UIC Access to Excellence Grant in combination with the Federal Pell Grant, MAP Award and other federal/state gift assistance funds direct costs defined as tuition, differentials, and fees (mandatory fees charged of all students).
-The UIC Access to Excellence Grant is capped at $5,000 annually ($2,500 per term).
+The maximum UIC Access to Excellence Grant a student may receive is $5,000 annually ($2,500 per term).
+However, depending upon the budgeted funds available and number of students eligible, maximum awards will be reduced accordingly.

 Students with enrollment at UIC prior to the Summer 2011 term